mmsari77/GroupProject/README.md

 # GroupProject

-QueueFree is a Java-based application that allows users to register and join queues for various services such as hospitals, restaurants, and PSC (ЦОН).
+QueueFree is a Java-based application that allows users to register and join queues for various services such as fitness,PSL, restaurants, .

 ## 🚀 Features
 - 📌 Register for services (Hospital, Restaurant, PSC)